crowdworks/ajimi/README.md

   [--verbose], [--no-verbose]
                                                            # Default: true

-Diff source and target servers
+Show differences between the source and the target server
 ```

 ```